 Nigeria falls short in all these, whether it be in technology or skills.
 Several Agricultural exports from Nigeria have severally been rejected at point of entry in foreign countries even those that need the least and easiest level of processing like raw yam have also been rejected.

-For instance, within the country farm animals are moved across the country from farm to market close to the final consumers, alive and whole before they are butchered, They are sold most times completely fresh without going through any form of preservation or storage as meat or fish.
+For instance, within the country farm animals are moved across the country from farm to market close to the final consumers, alive and whole before they are butchered, They are sold most times completely fresh without going through any form of preservation or storage such as meat or fish.

 At present, agro-processing in Nigeria is still crude and far inefficient.
 This means there is a huge opportunity for value addition, especially in agro-processing for export.
-Entrepreneurs can build small businesses around agro-processing for local market and export, using efficient processes and technologies to process farm produce for supermarkets selves, export or other agro-processors for further processing.
-This kind of business includes Abattoirs, mills, drying plants, cleaning, sorting and packaging, cold storage, Cold trucking, Silos and stores, etc.
+Entrepreneurs can build small businesses around agro-processing for local market and export, using efficient processes and technologies to process farm produce for supermarkets shelves, export or other agro-processors for further processing.
+This kind of business includes abattoirs, mills, drying plants, cleaning, sorting and packaging, cold storage, Cold trucking, Silos and stores, etc.

-They can use youth programs like National Youth Service Corp (NYSC) to train young graduate and after which give them access to capital to set up small plants in the rural area close to the farms.
+The government can use youth programs like National Youth Service Corp (NYSC) to train young graduate and after which give them access to capital to set up small plants in the rural area close to the farms.
 This is a more effective way to make agriculture attractive to young people as most young people who don’t want to be farmers, would love to go into processing, and as such would tend to develop their business up the value chain.
 This would empower the youths, women, create jobs and boost the nation’s economy.